terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `(base: IKaInputScopeBase) => boolean`; Optional Provide a delegate to the input scope that can be called to determine if an input should be disabled.

-The value can also be provided via the `rbl-disabled.value` or `rbl-input.disabled` RBL Framework calculation value.
+The value can also be provided via the `rbl-disabled.value` or `rbl-input.disabled` RBLe Framework calculation value.

-The `base` parameter passed into the delegate gives access a `base.disabled` property configured by the default RBL Framework calculation value processing described above.
+The `base` parameter passed into the delegate gives access a `base.disabled` property configured by the default RBLe Framework calculation value processing described above.

 #### IKaInputModel.isDisplay

 Property Type: `(base: IKaInputScopeBase) => boolean`; Optional Provide a delegate to the input scope that can be called to determine if an input should be displayed.

-The value can also be provided via the `rbl-display.value` or `rbl-input.display` RBL Framework calculation value.
+The value can also be provided via the `rbl-display.value` or `rbl-input.display` RBLe Framework calculation value.

-The `base` parameter passed into the delegate gives access a `base.display` property configured by the default RBL Framework calculation value processing described above.
+The `base` parameter passed into the delegate gives access a `base.display` property configured by the default RBLe Framework calculation value processing described above.

 #### IKaInputModel.events